Villa Saverios: Arriving at Alta Cocina in Tijuana

 We’d already devoured eight meals and worked our way through a beer festival, so the idea of eating dinner was laughable.
 Our stomachs were on auto-pilot, but this wasn’t an ordinary group.
 This was a collection of seasoned food bloggers and professional chefs, so we loosened our belt loops, hoisted our forks and proceeded to lay waste to one the best meals possible in Tijuana’s Gastronomic Zone.

 We started with a shaken tamarind cocktail featuring mezcal and Damiana, an aromatic liqueur made from a Baja herb.
 A great touch was garnishing the cocktail with a whole tamarind pod.
-Fiona compared it to a Slushee, and it was the most balanced tamarind cocktail of the day.
+Fiona compared it to a Slushee, and it was the day’s most balanced tamarind cocktail.

 Our supple octopus carpaccio was topped with sweet tomatoes, arugula, diced nopales and extra virgin olive oil pressed with grapefruit.